leedium/occ-mygate-solution/README.md

 # Unofficial [MyGate](https://mygate.co.za/ "My Gate Payments") Solution for [Oracle Commerce Cloud](https://cloud.oracle.com/en_US/commerce-cloud "Oracle Commerce Cloud")

+## *Please contact me if you would like a demonstration or are a client using the solution.

 ##### OCC version 16+

 [MyGate's](https://mygate.co.za/ "My Gate Payments") online card payments.